C0m3b4ck/BookwormPascal/README.md

 * Past, present and future compatibility with Windows

 # Why?
-* Visual Basic 6 work very badly on Windows 95,
+* Visual Basic 6 works very badly on Windows 95,
 * VB6 only compiles to x32, requiring WoW64 on modern Windows
 * VB6 is hard to debug (barely any debugging upon compilation).
 The native mode does not allow for catching errors (like Python's JIT), but Pascal catches 99% of errors during compilation
 * Pascal can be compiled and distributed without any dependencies